PushpaYadav09/Sorting-Two-Array/README.md

 Prints the third smallest element if the array has at least three elements.

-2)Second Largest Element in Array B:
+2) Second Largest Element in Array B:

 Prints the second largest element if the array has at least two elements.